jonbnewman/mobx-store-provider/docs/upgrade.md

 # Upgrading from 1.x to 2.x

-The biggest change to v2.x of **mobx-store-provider** is the addition of automatic type inferrence.
+The biggest change to v2.x of **mobx-store-provider** is the addition of automatic type inference.

 **What does that mean?**